devonconnelly/OOP244-Works/readme.md

 ### Tester program
 The tester program for all MS5 submissions is the same <a href="MS5/main.cpp" target="_blank">main.cpp</a> but each menu option has test data of its own.

+### Tester Data
+The file <a href="MS5/posdataOrigin.csv" target="_blank">posdataOrigin.csv</a> contains some sample data that is added to help you debug your code.
+The data in this file overwrites the data file the <a href="MS5/main.cpp" target="_blank">main.cpp</a> uses every time it runs, to make sure you always start your program with the same data set, so you can debug your code more easily.

+Also, the content of the data file is displayed before and after the POS test is done so you can track the data changes and make sure your program works correctly.

+> Note that the content of the initial data may and probably will change when you are submitting your project milestones (by the submitter program).
+Each data set will have the information needed to check the logic that is being tested at the time.

 ### reflection